houdette/p2-project/README.md

 ## Details for teaching team
 * No login required
-* Open the file index.html in any browser to view the Web page
+* Open the URL in any browser to view the  Web page